mtth/layer2/doc/api.md

     higher number here is more efficient but runs the risk of overflowing internal buffers (especially in the case of replay streams, which can't rely on the PCAP dispatch call returning in time). [default: `1000`]

+Note that a section of length `maxPacketSize` is reserved at the end of the temporary buffer to protect from overflows.
+This way, the internal mechanism that fetches packets by batch (for performance), has enough time to stop without losing any packets.

 #### live.close()